jillesvangurp/es-kotlin-client/README.md

 # Building

 You need java >= 8 and docker + docker compose.

-Simply use the gradle wrapper:
+Simply use the gradle wrapper to build things:

 ```
 ./gradlew build